 I don’t know whether I believe in ghosts, I’ve never seen one and anything that happens I tend to think there is an explanation for.

 I’ve never visited a medium and I don’t like television programmes about hauntings.
-In fact, my family and I all the same, except for sister.
+In fact, my family and I are all the same, except for sister.

 His dad still owned his mother’s house, which he rented out.
 He had been having trouble with the tenants and asked them to leave.
 They refused.
 Suddenly, for no reason, they upt and left.
 Could they have seen a ghost?

-Was the grandmother telling the young family she would look after them.
+Was the grandmother telling the young family she would look after them?
 It seemed that way.

 Oddly, the following day, their 19-month-old son woke in the night, unable to sleep.
 He kept complaining about the lady, and his parents were convinced it was their grandmother looking out for them.

 How strange is that?
 How can that be explained?
 They are not the type of people who believe in ghosts, all they knew is what they saw and felt.

 If you like ghost stories, you may like my paranormal mystery, The Killer on the Heath.